FioByr/hard_to_find_papers_project/scripts/readme.md

 takes all the directory paths for the metrics files contained in a single project folder and splits it by the dataset, so that a TD table can be created per dataset.
 Additionally, this allowed the saving of each datasets TD table into the ouput of each datasets simulation in a tables folder.
 This modified script was then altered further by the developers of the Makita package (and therefore, was used for the purposes of this project, but is now outdated) when a pull request was made to merge this with the repository.
-The merged script now saves the TD tables outside of each datasets' simulation files in an overal TD folder.
+The merged script now saves the TD tables outside of each datasets' simulation files in an overall TD folder.

 ### script_ATD_calcualtions (outdated)